alatarum/frugen/README.md

 		Set product Asset Tag.

 	-P, --prod-custom <argument>
-		Add a custom product information field, may be used multiple times.
+		Add a custom product information field, may be used multiple times
+		NOTE: This does NOT replace the data specified in the template.

 	-U, --mr-uuid <argument>
-		Set System Unique ID (UUID/GUID).
+		Set System Unique ID (UUID/GUID)
+		NOTE: This does NOT replace the data specified in the template.

 Example (encode):
 	frugen --board-mfg "Biggest International Corp." \